Late-time Evolution and Instabilities of Tidal Disruption Disks: Abstract

 \section{Abstract}

 Observations of tidal disruption events (TDEs) on a timescale of years after the main flare show evidence of continued activity in the form of optical/UV emission, quasi-periodic eruptions, and delayed radio flares.
 Motivated by this, we explore the time evolution of these disks using semi-analytic models to follow the changing disk properties and feeding rate to the central black hole (BH).
-We find that thermal instabilities typically begin $\sim150-250\,{\rm days}$ after the TDE, causing the disk to cycle between high and low accretion states for up to $\sim10-20\,{\rm yrs}$.
-The high state is super-Eddington, which may be associated with outflows that eject $\sim10^{-3}-10^{-1}\,M_\odot$ with a range of velocities of $\sim0.03-0.3c$ over a span of a couple of days and produce radio flares.
-In the low state, the accretion rate slowly grows over many months to years as continued fallback accretion builds the mass of the disk.
-In this phase, the disk may reach luminosities of $\sim10^{41}-10^{42}\,{\rm erg\,s^{-1}}$ in the UV as seen in some late-time observations.
-We highlight the importance of the iron-opacity ``bump'' at $\approx2\times10^5\,{\rm K}$ in generating sufficiently high luminosities.
-This work suggests that joint optical/UV observations with radio monitoring could be key for following the disk state as the radio flares are produced.
+We find that thermal instabilities typically begin $\sim100\,{\rm days}$ after the TDE, causing the disk to cycle between high and low accretion states for up to $\sim10\,{\rm yrs}$. {The high state is super-Eddington, which may be associated with outflows that eject $\sim10^{-3}-10^{-1}\,M_\odot$ over $\sim1-2\,{\rm days}$ with a range of velocities of $\sim0.03-0.3c$.
+Collision between these mass ejections may cause radio flares.
+In the low state, the accretion rate slowly grows over months to years as continued fallback accretion builds the disk's mass.
+In this phase, the disk has a luminosity of $\sim10^{41}-10^{42}\,{\rm erg\,s^{-1}}$ in the optical/UV as seen in some late-time observations.
+Although the accretion cycles we find occur for a typical $\alpha$-disk, in nature the disk could be stabilized by other effects such as the disk's magnetic field or heating from fallback accretion, the latter of which we explore.
+Thus higher cadence optical/UV observations along with joint radio monitoring will be key for following the disk state and testing these models.}

 \keywords{accretion, accretion disks --- black hole physics --- galaxies: nuclei --- instabilities}